9.1 Domain 4 Revenue Cycle Management Frame

 Test Your Knowledge

-A claim issue could be solved quickly by changing a code, but the record does not support the change.
+A claim could be cleared quickly by changing a code, but the record does not support the change.
 What is the best RHIA-level response?

 A